- Number of students per year: seven to nine

 What mathematics do I need?

-A-Level Mathematics or an equivalent qualification is essential.
-AS-Level Further Mathematics is also essential and A-Level Further Mathematics highly desirable.
+A-Level Mathematics and A-Level Further Mathematics or an equivalent qualification is essential.

 If you have a choice of modules on your Mathematics course we recommend doing as much Pure Mathematics and Mechanics as possible, as these are the most useful as preparation for the Cambridge Mathematics degree.
 Statistics and Decision Mathematics are much less relevant.